-The Undergraduate Admissions Office

-Brian Kerr, Vice President, Enrolment

-The Undergraduate Admissions Office provides prospective students and their families with information and resources they need to make an informed post-secondary decision.
+The Admissions Office Brian Kerr, Senior Vice President, Enrolment, Personal & Career Development The Admissions Office provides prospective Undergraduate and Graduate students and their families with information and resources they need to make an informed post-secondary decision.
 It also provides prospective students with personalized service in a timely and efficient manner.

-The Undergraduate Admissions Office services include high school visits, representation at college

-and career fairs, on-campus visits, individual appointments with admissions counsellors, and course pre-registration for new students.
+The Undergraduate Admissions Office services include high school visits, representation at college and career fairs, on-campus visits, individual appointments with admissions counsellors or Enrolment Advisors, , and course pre-registration for new students.
 The Undergraduate Admissions Office is responsible for the distribution of all information related to Trinity Western University and its undergraduate programs including applications and the Academic Calendar.
 The Office serves as a liaison between new undergraduate students and other University offices such as Financial Aid, the Office of the Registrar, the Advising Office, and the Housing Office.

-Location: Mattson Centre

-Hours: 9 am to 4:30 pm, Monday to Friday

-Admissions inquiries:
+The Graduate Admissions Office services include on-campus individual visits, individual appointments with Enrolment Advisors, and representation at college and career fairs.
+The Graduate Admissions Office is responsible for the distribution of all information related to Trinity Western University and its Graduate programs including applications and the Academic Calendar.
+The Office serves as a liaison between new Graduate students and other University offices such as Financial Aid, the Office of the Registrar, Program Coordinators, the Advising Office, and the Housing Office.
+Location: Mattson Centre Hours: 9 am to 4:30 pm, Monday to Friday Admissions inquiries: